Thomas Oppermann: Leading German politician dies at 66 | DW | 26.10.2020

 From 2013 to 2017 he served as the parliamentary party leader for the center-left SPD in the Bundestag.

-SPD leader Norbert Walter-Borjans called the news of Oppermann's death "a tough shock for us all" in a post on Twitter.
+SPD co-leader Norbert Walter-Borjans called the news of Oppermann's death "a tough shock for us all" in a post on Twitter.

 "Thomas Oppermann died suddenly and unexpectedly yesterday," Walter-Borjans wrote.
 "We are deeply shocked and grieve with his relatives."

-Labor Minister and fellow SPD lawmaker Hubertus Heil mourned Oppermann's "sudden" death on Twitter.
+Labor Minister and fellow SPD lawmaker Hubertus Heil mourned Oppermann's "sudden" death.

-"The news of the sudden death of my colleague and comrade Thomas Opperman fills me with deep sadness," Heil wrote.
+"The news of the sudden death of my colleague and comrade Thomas Opperman fills me with deep sadness," Heil wrote on Twitter.
 "With passion and intellect, Thomas has done a great service to our country and social democracy.
 My thoughts are with his family."

 Vice Chancellor and Finance Minister Olaf Scholz, who is the SPD's candidate for chancellor in next year's national elections, called Oppermann's death a "shock for us all."